-Hibiki closed the shutters on his windows, locked the door, and sat his tired old body into a reclining chair in front of a blaring television.
+Hibiki closed the shutters on his windows, locked the door, and sat his tired old body on a reclining chair in front of a blaring television.
 To Hibiki, the day’s crystal sky was a dark omen and a visceral reminder of that horrific moment all those decades ago when a flash of light took away 100,000 people.

 Hibiki had been there when it happened.
-He was a doctor at the time, and while the bomb canceled the workday for most everyone else for people in Hibiki’s line of work, there was an additional layer of hell to endure.
+He was a doctor at the time, and while the bomb canceled the workday for most everyone else but for people in Hibiki’s line of work, there was an additional layer of hell to endure.

 “Please...Please..help my daughter!”
 Hibiki could hear a woman pleading from the street below.
 With a trembling hand, he picked up the remote and turned up the volume on his little television set.